 Sales Tax Solution

 Knowing where you have nexus is crucial for small businesses, yet it is a specialized area that requires state-by-state research—and one that changes constantly.
 It can take a lot of time and effort to make sure you are getting nexus right, and if you don’t, the consequences of non-compliance can cost you even more time—and money.
-Consult with your Accountants or CPA.
+Consult with your Accountants or Accountant.